uma458467/cloud-native-app-labs/lab-instructions/windows-vm.md

 3) The AMI can be found be searching for `WinServer08STS` in the EC2 Dashboard.

-Launch the AMI named “WinServer08STS”.
+Launch the AMI named `WinServer08STS`.
 In AWS, in the EC2 dashboard, select (or search for the public image) Images > AMIs > WinServer08STS.
 Click Launch.

+**NOTE** AMI pick the AMI with the greatest number appended to the AMI Name.
+In this case, `WinServer08STS7`
 ![search for ami](images/ami.png)

 4) When launching, accept defaults except: